rbsexton/sockpuppet/README.md

 discussed in more detail in Architecture.txt

 Support for other languages is be possible.
-The assumption is that main() or it's equivalent can be substitited as need be.
+The assumption is that main() or it's equivalent can be substituted as need be.
 Python comes to mind.
 The only requirement is that the client binary be at a known location in Flash and the first two words are the initial stack pointer and program counter.
 Just a Cortex-M binary with only the first two vectors.